Prometheus-X-association/edge-computing/README.md

 >
 > The BB-02 module is unique in that sense that it cannot be seamlessly run by a
 > container framework, such as Docker or Podman, as it is inherently based on container
-> orchestration features of higher architecture level.
+> orchestration features of a higher architecture level.

 However, for development and testing purposes, full-fledged but lightweight clusters of different Kubernetes distributions can be set up on the fly even in a single virtual machine.

-For example, the [kind](https://kind.sigs.k8s.io/) and [k3d](https://k3d.io/stable/) tools are purposefully designed for creating and spinning up local, multi-node K8s clusters/sandboxes using `docker` with little hassle and resource usage.
+For example, the [kind](https://kind.sigs.k8s.io/) and [k3d](https://k3d.io/stable/) tools are purposefully designed for creating and spinning up local, *multi-node* K8s clusters/sandboxes using `docker` with little hassle and resource usage.
 These are meant for developers to test Kubernetes distributions on their (isolated) development machine, but are also suitable for local development, CI, and testing.